 There are 4 competition categories:

-All 1st, 2nd and 3rd Form, GCSE and A-Level CompSci pupils will take the first round of the competition in their Computer Science lessons during that time.
-For anyone else who wants to take part I will send an email out closer to the time with a form to complete and a lesson time will be allocated in the Computer Science room for you to complete the competition, similarly to how the Mathematics Challenge is run.
+All 1st, 2nd and 3rd Form, GCSE and A-Level ComSci pupils will take the first round of the competition in their Computer Science lessons.
+For anyone else who wants to take part please complete this form to say what lunchtime you would like to attend.

 A few weeks after the competition closes all participants will receive a certificate, merit or distinction.
 Anyone who does particularly well will be invited to participate in an advanced competition run by the Oxford university.